The 10 Building Components usually Inspected

 - Crawl Space – moisture and/or structural problems?

-Our custom inspection reports will identify the systems and components, their observed condition and what, if any, recommended corrective action (maintain, repair, replace, further evaluation) is advised.
+Our inspection reports will endeavour to dentify any siginificant defects and if any, recommended corrective action (maintain, repair, replace, further evaluation) is advised.

 How long does it take?